-For more gluten free breakfast recipes, check out my honey and blueberry scones.
+For more gluten free breakfast recipes, check out my honey and blueberry scones, air fryer French toast, and gluten free pancakes.

 Confession: I'm a total breakfast person.
 It's definitely my favorite meal of the day and, while most mornings I will have a quick bowl of oatmeal with some berries, I do love whipping up a bigger breakfast on weekends.